+NOTE 2: UE 1 may be able to perform the discovery and selection of the SL Positioning Server UE based on information obtained in step 2.

 If the Located UE is served by NG-RAN, it may use 5GC-MO-LR procedure to retrieve its absolute location.